Municipal Stability Board

 - One resident of this state representing employees and retirees

-The MSB will also monitor each underfunded local unit of government’s compliance with the Act, including its adherence to the corrective action plan.
-At least every two years, the MSB must certify the local unit is in substantial compliance with the Act, if the MSB determines that an underfunded local unit of government is not in substantial compliance, the MSB shall within fifteen days provide notification and report to the local unit of government detailing the reasons for the determination of non-compliance with the corrective action plan.
-Finally, the Act also requires the MSB to review and annually update a list of best practices and strategies that will assist an underfunded local unit of government in developing a corrective action plan.
+The Board will also monitor each underfunded local unit of government’s compliance with the Act, including its adherence to the corrective action plan.
+At least every two years, the Board must certify the local unit is in substantial compliance with the Act, if the Board determines that an underfunded local unit of government is not in substantial compliance, the Board shall within fifteen days provide notification and report to the local unit of government detailing the reasons for the determination of non-compliance with the corrective action plan.
+Finally, the Act also requires the Board to review and annually update a list of best practices and strategies that will assist an underfunded local unit of government in developing a corrective action plan.